Žirmūnai Bridge

 Žirmūnai Bridge (Žirmūnų tiltas) is a bridge across Neris River, that connects Žirmūnai and Antakalnis districts of Vilnius.
 This is a pier ferroconcrete bridge 181 meters (594 ft) long.
 It has three spans and four piers.
 The width between handrails is 20 meters (66 ft).
-The bridge is a 1964 project by Leningrad institute "Promtransniiproject".
+The bridge is a 1964 project by an institute in Leningrad.
 It was built in 1965 by the Second Vilnius Bridge Construction Administration.
-In 1971 authors of the project headed by Solomon Gershanok and constructors were awarded the Council of Ministers Prize.